 HC : Hereditary Cataracts

 Essentially bonitation is the evaluation of dogs presented to assess their proximity to the correct breed standard for - conformation, movement, temperament & suitability for the continuation & improvement in the breeds future.

-We are proud to have recently hosted the UK's first bonitation seminar, further information can be found in our events page.
+We are proud to have hosted the UK's first bonitation seminar in 2018, further information can be found in our events page.